winft/theseus-ship/CONTRIBUTING.md

 A Wayland session started from SDDM is normally put onto the next free VT reachable with `CTRL+ALT+F2` since SDDM requires its Xserver to stay active on the first VT .

-After we found a free VT and we logged in to it a Wayland KWinFT session can be launched with the
+After we found a free VT and we logged in to it a Wayland Theseus' Ship session can be launched with the
 command:

-    dbus-run-session kwin_wayland --xwayland --exit-with-session konsole 2>&1 | tee my-kwinft-output
+    dbus-run-session kwin_wayland --xwayland --exit-with-session konsole 2>&1 | tee my-theseus-ship-output

 This is similar to above command for running it in a nested session but without the parameters defining the resolution
 (instead the best resolution is selected by the hardware driver automatically).

-Additionally the error output is redirected to the standard output (by `2>&1`) and then all output copied with *tee* into the file "my-kwinft-output" in the current working directory.
+Additionally the error output is redirected to the standard output (by `2>&1`) and then all output copied with *tee* into the file "my-theseus-ship-output" in the current working directory.
 The log can then be read from this file either after the session ended or live-updating with the command `tail -f` again.

 As above we can start a full Plasma session as well from terminal.
 For that issue the command:

-    dbus-run-session startplasma-wayland 2>&1 | tee my-kwinft-output
+    dbus-run-session startplasma-wayland 2>&1 | tee my-theseus-ship-output

-Again the log output is copied with tee into the file "my-kwinft-output" in the current working directory.
+Again the log output is copied with tee into the file "my-theseus-ship-output" in the current working directory.

-Note that by default when one is running KWinFT through any of the startplasma methods, it is invoked using a wrapper that will automatically relaunch KWinFT when it crashes.
+Note that by default when one is running Theseus' Ship through any of the startplasma methods, it is invoked using a wrapper that will automatically relaunch Theseus' Ship when it crashes.
 In order to disable this behavior you can define the environment variable `KWIN_DISABLE_RELAUNCH`.

     export KWIN_DISABLE_RELAUNCH=1

-#### Logging a KWinFT Wayland session through SSH
+#### Logging a Theseus' Ship Wayland session through SSH
-Starting KWinFT from a free VT as shown above is sufficient for quickly debugging singular issues but for rapid prototyping it is not enough since it requires a VT switch and later on reading the debug output from a separate file.
+Starting Theseus' Ship from a free VT as shown above is sufficient for quickly debugging singular issues but for rapid prototyping it is not enough since it requires a VT switch and later on reading the debug output from a separate file.
 Additionally if the session crashes the VT might be stuck what can potentially even lead to an unusable device until after a hard reset (reboot via hardware key).

-It would be better if we could start a KWinFT session on a VT from a separate device and then seeing the log live on this secondary device and in case of stuck session kill the session on the VT from this second device.
+It would be better if we could start a Theseus' Ship session on a VT from a separate device and then seeing the log live on this secondary device and in case of stuck session kill the session on the VT from this second device.